-The Post Office offers huge discounts on its basic broadband package, often making it one of the cheapest broadband deals available in the UK.
+Post Office Broadband offers huge discounts on its basic broadband package, often making it one of – if not the – the cheapest broadband deals available in the UK.
 You’re unlikely to get any free tech or cashback thrown in with any of its deals, but that's par for the course for budget broadband.
 You can see a few of the Post Office’s latest deals below.